sysgears/grain/docs/latest.markdown

 ####Customizing source processing settings

-It is generally recommended to add new regular expressions to the default processing configuration instead of overwriting the settings with new values:
+It is generally recommended to add new regular expressions to the default processing configuration and keep the default settings, but, if required, you can completely redefine the configuration:

 ``` groovy
 excludes << '/misc/.*' // additionally excludes the 'misc' directory